 There are a ton of all-in-one solutions for domain purchasing, website design, and website hosting.
 Many of these offer free trials so that you can drag-and-drop your logo, pictures, headlines and paragraphs where you want them, with on-demand customer support ready to help when you need it.
 Some of the most widely used web design platforms include Squarespace, Weebly, Wix, WordPress or Google Sites.
 Pricing can vary from low one-time fees to monthly subscriptions.

 Your domain is your url––your address––to your website.
 The “your business” in www.yourbusiness.com.
 Make sure yours is unique to your business and is easy for your customers to type and remember.
 Consider how it will display on your print materials and advertisements.

 The layouts provided with the out-of-the-box website solutions make piecing together your website information super-easy.
 Pre-designed sections allow you to effortlessly edit and upload your content without knowing any programming languages or coding.
 Most templates are mobile-friendly and adjust to small screens without any extra steps from you.

 Working with an Agency

 Websites are like cars.
 The standard package is fine for most businesses.
-But if you want the premium version, you can go with an agency.
-The all-in-one website solutions can give you a crisp, clean website, but if you’re looking for customization and something to make you stand out from your competition, an agency is a way to go.
+The all-in-one website solutions can give you a crisp, clean website, but if you’re looking for customization and something to make you stand out from your competition, an agency may be the way to go.
 Web designers and developers know the best practices and standards to ensure your site is accessible to all of your customers.
-Copywriters can ensure your information is engaging, yet SEO-friendly.
+Copywriters can ensure your information is engaging and SEO-friendly.